matatk/landmarks/README.md

 Landmarks will be focused, and a border shown according to your [border preferences](#border-preferences).

-If you're using Chrome, you can change these shortcuts: visit your [Chrome extensions page](chrome://extensions) and follow the "Keyboard shortcuts" link at the bottom of the page.
+If you're using Chrome, you can change these shortcuts: visit your Chrome extensions page (go to chrome://extensions or activate the "More"/"Menu" button, then "Settings" and "Extensions") and follow the "Keyboard shortcuts" link at the bottom of the page.

 Firefox does not yet provide a UI for changing keyboard shortcuts for WebExtensions.